Serhat Arvas: Biography

-He’d improved himself in 7 different martial art disciplines including Full-Contact, Kung-Fu, Whu-Shu and Aiki-do.
+He'd improved himself in 7 different martial art disciplines including Full-Contact, kung fu, wushu and aikido.
 With the ability and passion to martial arts he started educating senior classes at a very young age.

-In 2001 he founded “Yıldırım Stunt Team”.
+In 2001 he founded "Yıldırım Stunt Team".
 The team made a short film named Eagles Claw.

 Furthermore, to accomplish his dream of making Turkish action films by combining cinema with eastern martial arts, Arvas took acting and diction lessons at Müjdat Gezen Acting School in 2002, then continued his education at İstanbul Metropolitan Municipality Performance Arts Center.

 In 2003 Yıldırım Stunt Team was disbanded.
 Arvas took on a side role in the well-known Turkish serial called Kurtlar Vadisi in 2004.